 CMIT Solutions’ clients benefit from multiple layers of protection around network-connected devices.
 Our IT solutions packages ensure that the latest firmware version is installed on your device, that strong passwords are used to protect your device, and that any reboot or reset actions can be completed remotely, without disrupting the day-to-day operations of your business and your employees.

-From firewalls to routers to storage devices, the need for businesses to protect their data, their internet traffic, and their systems is critical.
+From firewalls to routers to storage devices, the need for businesses to protect their data, their Internet traffic, and their systems is critical.
 Don’t leave your valuable business information up to consumer-grade devices that may not provide the level of protection you deserve.
-Even more important, don’t leave your day-to-day internet traffic exposed to today’s many cyberthreats, which are often so severe that all it takes is one click on an illicit link or one open of an infected file to lead to data loss, malware infection, and other major security issues.
+Even more important, don’t leave your day-to-day Internet traffic exposed to today’s many cyberthreats, which are often so severe that all it takes is one click on an illicit link or one opening of an infected file to lead to data loss, malware infection, and other major security issues.